RoneoOrg/hugo-remix-one-click-netlify-cms/content/english/products/demo1.md

 ---
-title: "what kind"
-image: /media/category1.jpg
 nType: product
+title: what kind
 categories:
-    - hello
-    - yello
+  - Cellulose Ethers
+image: /media/category1.jpg
 scenes:
   - shopping
   - swiming
+summary: hadfasdfsdaf
 ---

 Design is not just what it looks like and feels like.
 Design is how it works.